 The allure of some of Southern California’s most affordable home prices along with fresh air, a four-season climate, and an abundance of family-oriented activities have drawn many new residents to the Antelope Valley, making it the fastest growing area of the county.

-Lancaster and Palmdale each boast upwards of 140,000 residents while surrounding communities bring the total population closer to half a million.
+Lancaster and Palmdale are two large cities, while surrounding communities bring the total population close to half a million.
 The area offers many cultural and recreational opportunities with a lively theater scene, its own minor league baseball club and world class amateur sports facilities.

 Education is a high priority.
 The area’s outstanding schools include Antelope Valley Community College, expanding to a second campus, Embry Riddle Aeronautical University, and satellite campuses of Caltech, Pepperdine, Purdue, UCLA, USC and four California State Universities.